 What is a Moult?

-Moulting is an annual phenomenon in approx 18 months and older hens.
+Moulting is an annual phenomenon that begins at approx 18 months and older hens.
 In reality, she will experience her first full moult in her second Autumn, and then every year after that.

 Her comb will shrivel and become pink instead of red.
-Her face will also go pale.
+Her face will also go less red than normal.
 This is in response to the reduction in hormones.

 When a hen moults, her status within the flock plummets, and hens who were once high up in the pecking order will find themselves struggling to find any peace.
 They are often in hiding places and are unable to eat when they want.
 This becomes an ideal opportunity for a lower ranking hen who may not yet be moulting, to seize power.
 Sometimes these once meek hens, turn into little monsters and can really give the shrinking ex-head chickens a really hard time.